rkgoktas/BETR-Research-3.0/index.md

 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: index.html
 summary: BETR-Research is a framework to create spatially resolved multi-media fate and transport models for chemical contaminants.
+This site is intended for distributing the source-code and documentation for BETR-Research version 3.0.
 ---

 ## Build the Theme